 2. How we manage

-We manage our funds to have leading sustainability ratings.
+We manage our funds to have leading ESG ratings.
 We focus our energy and expertise, understanding where we can directly impact and where we need to influence, facilitate, and partner sustainable initiatives.

 - Green leases